Our first elephants

 Since that time, we've had numerous elephants at our two facilities, and our first elephant birth occurred in 1981.
 In 1971, Asian elephant Carol became famous by appearing on The Tonight Show with the Zoo’s animal ambassador Joan Embery, to meet Johnny Carson and paint for him while millions watched nationwide!

-Today, six elephants live in the Zoo’s Elephant Odyssey habitat.
+Today, seven elephants live in the Zoo’s Elephant Odyssey habitat.
 Its features include the state-of-the-art Elephant Care Center, which is helpful, as our herd is made up of older, non-breeding elephants at this time.
-Four of them—Ranchipur, Mary, Sumithi, and Devi—are Asian elephants and two of them—Tembo and Shaba—are African bush elephants.
+Four of them—Ranchipur, Mary, Sumithi, and Devi—are Asian elephants and three of them—Tembo, Shaba, and Mila—are African bush elephants.

 Ranchipur is the lone male in the Zoo’s herd.
 It’s easy to spot him; weighing around 12,000 pounds (5,400 kilograms), he is the biggest animal at the San Diego Zoo and has beautiful, large tusks.
 Tembo (Swahili for elephant) has lived at the Zoo for much of her life.
 Before we adopted her, she was an animal actor, and appeared in the TV series Born Free as—you guessed it—a baby elephant!
 We think she was born around 1972, and her official birthday is the first of January.
 In fact, most of our elephants have the same birthday.
 As most were orphaned or rescued in the wild, we can only estimate their ages.
 So, we use the same system as racehorse owners.
 On New Year's Day, they all officially become a year older!